billc27/Minimum-Spanning-Tree-Finder/README.md

 ```shell
 python main.py
 ```
-A window will appear if the program is run successfully!
+A window will appear if you run the program successfully!

 ## Tech Stack
 ### Programming Languange